CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 </td>
 <td width="55%">

-Eelgrass sediments typically hold **lower organic carbon concentrations than salt marsh or mangrove soils**, which is reflected in the quality-control thresholds used later in the analysis (see [Section 4](../04_Data_Interpretation/)).
+Eelgrass sediments typically hold **lower organic carbon concentrations compared to other coastal ecosystems**, but due to the deep sediment pools, typically store more compares to terrestrial forests

 </td>
 </tr>